SethHartman13/Avrae-Aliases-Snippets/Aliases/weather/weather.md

 **UPDATING THIS SERVER VARIABLE**

-You will need to run `!svar weather_location_list` to copt over the previous settings before you update the server variable as it overwrites the existing data.
+You will need to run `!svar weather_location_list` to copy over the previous settings before you update the server variable as it overwrites the existing data.

 ## Changelog:
 6/8/2023 - Alias created and documentation written.